By Rayla Bellis

 The report did not directly survey existing policies among transportation agencies.
 However, it is worth noting that while a number of agencies have made strides in putting greater focus on health and equity in high-level policy and planning, significant work is still needed to bring underserved communities into decision-making in a meaningful way and bring those needs to the forefront in funding and project development decisions.

-Smart Growth America will be hosting a webinar about the report on Thursday, January 23, at 2:30 p.m.
-EST. You can register for the webinar here.
+Smart Growth America hosted a webinar about the report on Thursday, January 23, at 2:30 p.m.
+EST.